-But with so many applications entering the app stores, how do you make sure that your user doesn’t feel his experience is compromised?
-Or he could find another app that would offer him something better?
+But with so many applications entering the app stores, how do you make sure that your users don’t feel their experience is compromised?
+Or they could find another app that would offer them something better?

-GetSocial Analytics enables you to track user engagement carefully and understand how he is interacting with various features.
-It also tracks the length of active sessions a user has had on the app to help you gauge ways to keep him engaged longer.
+With GetSocial Analytics, you can carefully track mobile app engagement and understand how they are interacting with various features.
+It also tracks the length of active sessions that the user has had on the app so you can gauge ways to keep them engaged longer.

-Knowing what interests the user can help you create targeted campaigns that will enable you to hold him back to the app, even after he has completed the initial set of actions.
-As stated on VentureBeat, there are only 33% of marketers who use event based in-app messaging.
+Knowing what interests the user can help you create targeted campaigns that will enable you to hold them back to the application even after they have completed the initial set of actions.
+As stated on VentureBeat, there are only 33% of marketers who use event-based in-app messaging.
 But they are known to get 3.5X higher user retention.

-In most app categories, 60% users opt-in for push notifications.
+In most application categories, 60% of users opt-in for push notifications.
 But here’s the catch – they only want to receive push notifications that are relevant to them and offer some kind of value.
 This speaks of what assumptions about the notifications a user has based on the app category.

-Hence, use push and social notifications to re-engage with your active and inactive users.
+Hence, we recommend using push and social notifications to re-engage with your active and inactive users.
 There are two ways you can use GetSocial to notify users of ongoing activities on the app without seeming intrusive:

-- In-app notifications – notification center that alerts a user of a new activity or update when they are within the app.
+- In-app notifications – notification center that alerts a user of a new activity or update when they are within the application.